[first published New Year's Day 2015]

 New Year’s Day is a public setting of our calendar to the Supreme Authority who manifested on this day His Name as Savior.
 His name carried by the angels was planted in a covenant of fraternity, which was public, masculine, and sacrificial.
 Such covenants are the heart of our nations and the order of the Eucharistic priesthood of the Church.
 They mirror the interpersonal unity of the Father, Son, and Holy Spirit.
 The new commandment Christ gave to his apostles was to love one another as the Father loved Him, and He had loved them.
 That is very different and much more profound than loving others "as we love ourselves."
 True masculine loves are driven outward in a saving mission to all humanity.
 The love which bound the Father to the Son is the love than binds men together as fellow Christians, and is leaven to the love of fellow citizens.

-Because the world is beset by evil, fatherhood needs fraternity to effectively exercise authority.
+Because the world is beset by evil, fatherhood needs a faithful son and a band of brothers (fraternity) to effectively exercise authority.
 The fighting missionary bond of men was the proper formation to strike and defeat the principalities and powers which held the material world in slavery.
 The word "Israel" derives from STRUGGLE.
 Men cannot be good fathers unless first they are good sons, as Francis teaches.
 But it is also true that men cannot be good fathers unless there is a public socializing fraternity which strengthens, teaches, and assists men to safeguard families from the vicissitudes of nature, the marauding of criminals, and the perversity of Satan.
 No man can guard his house alone.
 A large group is needed because of the strength of our foes.
 A large group is needed because of the harshness of winter.
 A large group is needed because young males look not only to their individual fathers, but social groups of larger spatial-temporal consequence to establish their identity in the world as men.
 Most of our obstacles in nature and our enemies (seen and unseen) cannot be overcome by a man alone.
 When the male bond is broken, it is the widows and orphans who weep and the predators who cheer.
 It is the young males who become lost and disoriented.

 On the day our Savior was named, Jesus entered the consecrated communal bond of Israel which He would reconstitute in priestly and political forms.
 Through His priestly Church and the baptized nations, He builds His kingdom on earth as it is in heaven.
 Fraternity is not only the foundation and end of peace – it is the pathway as well.